ziferius/iibtoolkit/README.md

 # TODO:
 Fix Eclipse DFDL and Message flow hangs.
 Could it be Eclipse hanging when loading a plugin?
+See the file "workspace.log" and "workspace-errors.txt"  The errors file has the first line of the stack trace of the errors.. and of course the log file has everything.

 # Pre-requisites
 Most of this is not freely available software from the web.
 IIB v10 does have a completely free (as in beer) version available for download.
 AFAIK, version 9 is no longer available.
 Get the binaries from Passport Avantage Online.